polyluxus/runxtb.bash/guides/how-to-use-enso.md

    get an interactive session with `salloc` and run everything interactively.)

 8. Run the NMR program.
 You probably have to specify the measuring frequency (`-mf <INT>`).
-   This should also be very quick.
+   This should also be very quick; there is no need for batch submission.
    ```
-   runxtb -o anmr.runxtb.out -C anmr -- -mf <INT>
+   runxtb -C anmr -- -mf <INT>
    ```
-   This should create `anmr.dat` for the next step.
+   The output will be written to `anmr.runxtb.out`, and the program should create the file `anmr.dat` for the next step.

 9. Plot the spectrum, which is also quick.
    ```